-The Imperial Colonization Law specified that colonists must be Catholic, so Austin's first 300 families were affected.
-The 1824 National Colonization Law and the 1825 Coahuila and Texas State Colonization Law said only that foreigners must be Christian and abide by the laws of the nation, thereby implying they would be members of the established church.
-Protestant preachers occasionally visited Texas, but they seldom held public services.
+The Imperial Colonization Law specified that colonists must be Catholic.
+Laws enacted in 1824 and 1825 said only that foreigners must be Christian and abide by the laws of the nation.

-Another issue that Austin had to deal with was slavery.
 Mexicans were strongly against slavery, but realistic politicians ignored the system because they wanted the Anglos to produce cotton in Texas.
-National and state laws banned the African slave trade, but allowed Anglo-Americans to bring their family slaves with them to Texas and to buy and sell them there until 1840.
-Grandchildren of those slaves would be freed when they reached a certain age.
-The most serious threat to Anglo slaveholders was when Mexican President Vicente Ramon Guerrero freed all slaves on September 15, 1829, in celebration of independence.
-Austin’s contacts got an exemption from the law for Texas.
+National and state laws banned the African slave trade but allowed Anglo-Americans to bring their family slaves with them to Texas.
+They could buy and sell these slaves there until 1840.
+Grandchildren of those slaves were freed when they reached a certain age.
+In 1829, Mexican President Vicente Ramon Guerrero freed all slaves, but Austin arranged an exemption for Texas.

-Austin also commanded the local militia to defend the colony against Indians and to keep the peace.
+Austin also commanded the local militia to defend the colony against Indian raids.
 His contract area had only a few small Indian villages belonging to groups who wanted only to trade.
-Less friendly Indians were the seasonally migrant coastal tribes of Karankawas or the inland Tonkawas, who hunted for game and targeted the settlers' livestock.
-Pioneers along the Colorado River suffered most.
-North and west of the Austin colony Indians continued to resist the flow of immigrants well beyond the colonial period.
+Other Indians hunted for game and targeted the settlers' livestock.

-Other men besides Austin wanted empresario contracts in Texas, and a few were in Mexico City in 1822.
-Because of the changing political scene and the slow passage of the colonization laws, they had to wait until 1825, after the passage of national and state colonization laws.
-To encourage immigration, settlers were free from national taxes for four years.
-Land ownership was limited to eleven leagues.
+After the passage of national and state colonization laws in 1825, to encourage immigration, settlers were free from national taxes for four years.
 Owners had to be residents of Mexico.
-Preference was given to native Mexicans in the selection, and the national government could use any portion of land needed for the defense and security of the nation.
+Preference was given to native Mexicans, and the national government could use any portion of land needed for the defense and security of the nation.

-The Anglos in Texas continued to speak only English and conducted legal matters primarily in Anglo tradition.
-The Mexican authorities were concerned that Mexico might lose Texas if more Anglo-Americans were allowed to enter.
-In late 1830 the special exemption from national import duties for Texas pioneer settlers had expired.
-The government sent troops to strategic entrances to Texas to aid the new customs collectors in collecting these tariffs.
-This action angered Anglo-Texans, who didn’t want standing armies and troops in their communities, and who had come to believe that their exemption from tariffs was permanent.
+The Anglos in Texas spoke only English.
+Mexican authorities were concerned that Mexico might lose Texas if more Anglo-Americans entered.
+In 1830 the special exemption from national import duties for Texas pioneer settlers expired.
+The government sent troops to aid the new customs collectors in collecting these tariffs.
+This angered Anglo-Texans.
+They were farmers who did not manufacture anything, and they did not want to pay taxes on necessities.
+They also didn’t want standing armies and troops in their communities.

 Source: Anglo-American Colonization